vegaprotocol/specs/protocol/0087-VAMM-automated_market_maker.md

 For all incoming active orders, the matching process will coordinate between the on- and off-book sources of liquidity.
 When an order comes in which may immediately trade (there are not already resting orders of the same type for the best applicable price) the following steps should be followed.
 If at any point the order's full volume has traded the process is immediately halted:

   1. For the first applicable price level, all on-book orders should be checked.
 Any volume at this price level which can be met through on-book orders will then trade.
   1. For any `remaining volume`, the AMMs will be checked.
-This requires an algorithm to ensure we do not have to check every price level individually:
+This requires an algorithm to ensure the protocol does not have to check every price level individually:
      1. Call the current price level `current price`
      1. Check the price level which has the next resting on-book order, set this to be the `outer price` for the check.
      1. Check all active AMMs, querying their quote price API with the smallest trade unit on the market in the direction of trading (if the incoming order is a `buy`, query the AMM's `ask`, or vice versa).
 Retain those where this price < `outer price`